Latest Stories in Somaliland

 Keep Reading →

-Kulmiye1 and Somaliland sovereignty During their tenure in government, former Kulmiye member Hirsi Ali xaaji and his group, known as Kulmiye1, temporarily halted the pursuit of Somaliland's international recognition.
-This information has been corroborated by an insider and a close ally of Somaliland on the international stage.
-President Bihi, however, has reversed seven years of self-imposed…
+Kulmiye1 and Somaliland Sovereignty During their time in government, former Kulmiye member Hirsi Ali Xaaji and his group, known as Kulmiye1, temporarily stopped pursuing international recognition for Somaliland.
+This has been confirmed by an insider and a close ally of Somaliland on the international stage.
+President Bihi, however, has ended seven years of self-imposed isolation and reaffirmed…

 Keep Reading →